gbrandt1/southpole-vcvrack/README.md

 Inspired by [Shelves](https://mutable-instruments.net/modules/shelves)
 [Manual](https://mutable-instruments.net/modules/shelves/manual/)

-- experimental - does not fully reproduce all characteristics of Shelves!
+- does not fully reproduce all characteristics of Shelves!
-- filter code copied from RJModules Filters
+- biquad filters copied from RJModules Filters

 ### But - Manual A/B Buss